Ayushman178/kanbanBoardAssignment/README.md

 ### `npm run dev`
 npm run dev is used to start a development server or initiate a development environment.
 It's often associated with running tasks that are helpful during the development phase of a project.

+Runs the app in the development mode.
+Open [http://localhost:5173/](http://localhost:5173/) to view it in your browser.